ONE DAY IN TAKAYAMA, JAPAN

 THE BEST TORONTO TRAVEL GUIDE

 When I first arrived in Canada in May 2012, I spent about a month in Toronto.
-I’d never been there, so unlike many other people I know, who started their Canadian adventure in Vancouver, I decided to check out Toronto.
+I’d never been there, so unlike many other people, who started their Canadian adventure in Vancouver, I decided to check out Toronto.

-Toronto is in the eastern province of Ontario, and is Canada’s largest city by population (3 million in 2022).
-This city is known for business, technology, architecture, arts (e.g. music, design, theatre, and TV productions), fashion, culture (museums and galleries, sports events, festivals, national historic sites, etc.), and tourism.
+Toronto is in the eastern province of Ontario and is Canada’s largest city by population.
+This city is known for business, technology, architecture, arts, fashion, culture, and tourism.

-Toronto Pearson International Airport is the busiest and largest airport in Canada, and more than 43 million people from all over the world visit this city every year.
-Toronto has tons of cool attractions, such as CN Tower, Kensington Market, Sugar Beach Park, Lake Ontario and the famous NXNE Festival in June every year.
-So let’s go! 😀
+Toronto Pearson International Airport is the busiest and largest airport in Canada.
+Here’s the Best Toronto Travel Guide, in which I’ll tell you about its many attractions, such as CN Tower, Kensington Market, Sugar Beach Park, Lake Ontario and the famous NXNE Festival in June every year.

 The Best Things To Do in Toronto